 Follow the lip of the shelf out and down onto the main wall, a steep slope running down into the Layang-Layang abyss.
 If conditions allow, turn left and swim with the wall on your left side.
 Clouds of indigo anthias hover over the barrel sponges and small violet sea fans that adorn the slope.
 In the crags you'll find lots of soldierfish and squirrelfish, such as the sabre squirrelfish - a species identifiable by its yellowish fins, large size and prominent cheek spine.

 Open water fish that you might find here include rainbow runners, bigeye trevallies, barracudas and white tip reef sharks.

 As you make your way slowly shallower, the wall ends abruptly at about 8 metres deep with a colourful hard coral garden.
 Light flickers through the water, brightening up this sparkling scene.
 Bronze big eye bream and double bar goatfish form small schools.
 Bird wrasse move amongst the scleratinia, and the beautiful lyretail hogfish (tangerine head, and white rear with a few small dark speckles) hide out in the shallows.
 This is the spot where you'll make your safety spot before surfacing right next to the Layang Layang aircraft landing strip.

-The tiny island of Layang Layang consists of little more than a landing strip, a navy base and a dive resort.
+Layang Layang is a small island in the South China Sea, not far from the shores of the Malaysian state of Sabah.
+It is part of an atoll with a calm shallow lagoon on one side and a deep drop-off into the open ocean on the other.
+The tiny island consists of little more than a landing strip, a navy base and a dive resort.
 Special local rates apply at the resort for Malaysians, Singaporeans and expatriates living in those countries with work permits.

 No liveaboards regularly make it this way out into the South China Sea so there is only "one show in town" for diving Layang Layang.